 FEAR and GREED are the two factors that motivate people in all they do

 GREED – the need to possess increasingly more of something.

 FEAR – a stressful state created by an awareness of impending hazard.

 Greed may let a trader risk more money than his risk management rules prescribe or his account can tolerate.
-Greed also occurs where a trader enters too large a position because he needs to catch up on previous losses (it could also be about the fear of account wipe-out created by the losses).
+Greed also occurs when a trader enters too large a position because he needs to catch up on previous losses (it could also be about the fear of account wipe-out created by the losses).

-A fear such as the fear of missing out (FOMO) can entice a trader to deviate from his trading strategy because he is convinced that he knows what the market is going to do next.
+Fear such as the fear of missing out (FOMO) can entice a trader to deviate from his trading strategy because he is convinced that he knows what the market is going to do next.

 Fear emotions include fear of losing out (FOMO), fear of making a mistake, fear of losing money, fear of being wrong (not being right), fear of the opposite party in your trade.

-Research shows that traders who experienced intense emotional reactions in winning and losing, showed a worse trading performance.
+Research shows that traders who experienced intense emotional reactions in winning and losing showed a worse trading performance.

 The same research shows that there is no “trader personality profile”, which led the researchers to conclude that different personality profiles could do equally well after instruction and practice.